AndroidIDEOfficial/AndroidIDE/docs/editor/color_schemes.md

 ## File structure

-The color schemes store in the schemes directory must have the following file structure :
+The color schemes stored in the schemes directory must have the following file structure :

 ```
 $HOME/.androidide/ui/editor/schemes